-- (a) Simple and obvious assessments: These are straightforward assessments where, after reviewing the Safety Data Sheets (or equivalent information such as the composition of the metal or alloy to be welded) for hazardous checmicals used at work and identifying their method of use, it can be concluded that there is not a significant risk to health.
-In respect of fume, this could mean that one of the control measures referred to in Guideline 2 and the applicable process guideline is already in place. - (b) Detailed assessments: If the assessment is not simple and an appropriate generic assessment is not available, a more detailed risk assessment must be undertaken.
+(a) Simple and obvious assessments: These are straightforward assessments where, after reviewing the Safety Data Sheets (or equivalent information such as the composition of the metal or alloy to be welded) for hazardous chemicals used at work and identifying their method of use, it can be concluded that there is not a significant risk to health.
+In respect of fume, this could mean that one of the control measures referred to in Guideline 2 and the applicable process guideline is already in place.

+- (b) Detailed assessments: If the assessment is not simple and an appropriate generic assessment is not available, a more detailed risk assessment must be undertaken.
 This involves obtaining information about the hazardous chemicals primarily from SDS sheets and labels, inspecting the workplace, evaluating exposure and evaluating the risk.
 If the level of exposure cannot be estimated with confidence, atmospheric monitoring by an occupational hygienist or other competent person may be required and the results compared with exposure standards for the hazardous chemicals. - (c) Generic assessments: Where a particular hazardous chemical(s) is used in the same or similar circumstances in different areas of the same workplace or in different workplaces, the nature of the hazard and the degree of risk may be comparable.
 In such situations, a single assessment of one representative work situation can be applied to other workplaces.
 This is the basis of these Welding Fume Minimisation Guidelines.
 It is the responsibility of the individual employer to ensure that the generic assessment is valid for their workplace.
 This type of assessment is generally based on information or outcomes from detailed assessments.

 Further information on conducting these types of assessments may be found in the Safe Work publication "Managing risks of hazardous chemicals in the workplace, Code of practice June 2023".
+An example self-audit form to assist in identifying the hazards associated with weld fume is provided in Appendix A of these Guidelines.
+Control measures are discussed in Guideline 2.